 This will process all files in the source folder, including subfolders, even if they are not photos or videos.
 Each file will be moved to a year + month subfolder in the destination (i.e. 2019-08) or to a special subfolder (An Unknown Date) for any files where the date the photo or video was taken cannot be determined.

 In addition to moving files the tool also handles de-duplication.
 If the file already exists in the destination folder it is just deleted from the source and not moved.
 This is checked by file contents (hash) and not by name.
 If a different file with the same name already exists in the destination folder then PhotoSorter will move it to a unique, new filename.

 I originally wrote this to handle my 'Google Photos' folder - when this feature worked it just dumped everything from Google Photos into one Drive folder with no organization.
 I used this periodically to tidy everything into my Photos folder also backed up to Google Drive.
 Now that Google has stopped syncing Drive and Photos this is still useful, especially with my script that copies new photos over to Google Drive.

-See Photo Sorter 1.10, updated to skip metadata when comparing JPEG files.
+Photo sorter has been updated to skip metadata when comparing JPEG files.

 I've been picking up some duplicates when I have both a local copy and a version downloaded from Google Photos.
 Google Photos knocks out some metadata and so the files look different even though the photo is the same.
 If you've used Photo Sorter before you'll need to run it over everything again to knock out any copies.

 - How to backup Google Photos to Google Drive automatically after July 2019 with Apps Script